 When it comes to a cheap and practical means of getting around, a scooter or moped is hard to beat.
-Easy to handle and fun to ride, the added appeal of scooters is that they’re also cheaper to buy, have lower maintenance costs, are kinder to the environment than cars, and they cost less to tax and insure than virtually any other type of motorised vehicle.
-Most 50cc scooters or mopeds can also be legally ridden on UK roads (excluding motorways) from the age of 16, provided L plates are displayed at all times until the rider has completed a practical and theory test when they turn 17.
+Easy to handle and fun to ride, the added appeal of scooters is that they’re also cheaper to buy, have lower maintenance costs, are kinder to the environment than cars.
+Scooters also cost less to tax and insure than virtually any other type of motorised vehicle.
+Most 50cc scooters or mopeds can also be legally ridden on UK roads (excluding motorways) from the age of 16.
+You will require L plates to be displayed at all times until the rider has completed a practical and theory test when they turn 17.

 You can also ride a 125cc scooter without passing your test as long as you have a provisional licence, or Compulsory Basic Training (CBT).
-But whether you’re still a learner or buying a scooter for the first time, you are legally required to both tax and insure the vehicle before you can ride it.
+You are legally required to both tax and insure the vehicle before you can ride it.
 There are no exceptions, so if you’re planning to buy a scooter or moped, you need to arrange insurance before you can take it out on the road.
 Being caught riding without valid insurance can have serious consequences and as well having to pay a fine you could have your scooter confiscated.
 You could even end up with a criminal record.

-There are basically three types of scooter insurance to choose from and the price will vary depending on which level of cover you go for although it’s important to remember that the cheapest option isn’t always the best one, especially if it doesn’t provide you with all the insurance cover you need.
+There are basiWe compacally three types of scooter insurance to choose from and the price will vary depending on which level of cover you go for.
+It is important to remember that the cheapest option isn’t always the best one, especially if it doesn’t provide you with all the insurance cover you need.
 So what are the three types of scooter insurance?

-Use our independent and impartial comparison service site to do the shopping around for you by searching over 40 insurers to find the best scooter and moped insurance deals available in the UK – saving you time and money in the process!
+Use our independent and impartial comparison service site to do the shopping around for you.
+Search over 40 insurers to find the best scooter and moped insurance deals available in the UK – saving you time and money in the process!

-If you’re planning to use your scooter for commuting in an urban setting, you’re unlikely to need maximum engine capacity and a 125cc will be more economical to run, as well as to insure.
-High performance scooters will cost more to insure because insurers know that statistically, claims are more likely, as well as more costly, with these type of machines.
+If you’re planning to use your scooter for commuting in an urban setting, you’re unlikely to need maximum engine capacity.
+A 125cc scooter will be more economical to run, as well as to insure.
+High performance scooters cost more to insure because insurers know that claims are more likely, as well as more costly.

-It goes without saying that you should always ride safely for your own sake and out of consideration for other road users, but how you ride can also affect your insurance premium.
-If you have previous riding convictions insurers will see you as a higher risk and ask you to pay more for your scooter insurance.
+It goes without saying that you should always ride safely for your own sake and out of consideration for other road users.
+How you ride can also affect your insurance premium.
+If you have previous riding convictions you may need to pay more for your scooter insurance.

-You can earn attractive discounts if you have zero claims on your policy and the longer you’ve gone without making a claim, the greater this discount can be, adding up to huge savings on your premium.
+You can earn attractive discounts if you have zero claims on your policy.
+The longer you’ve gone without making a claim, the greater this discount can be.
+This can add up to huge savings on your premium.
 It’s definitely worth bearing this in mind before making a claim if you have a minor accident with your scooter.
-Paying for the damage yourself may be the better option, rather than losing out on a no claims discount further down the road.
+Paying for the damage yourself may be the better option, rather than losing a no claims discount.

-Where you keep or park your scooter when not in use can affect your insurance, so if possible keep it in a locked garage or shed rather than on the street.
-Make sure you minimise the risk of the scooter being stolen by fitting an alarm, locks, anchors, chains, or an immobiliser, and also adding security markings.
-The more secure your scooter, the less chance it has of been stolen or vandalised, decreasing the need to make a claim on your policy.
+Where you keep or park your scooter when not in use can affect your insurance.
+If possible keep it in a locked garage or shed rather than on the street.
+You can minimise the risk of being stolen by fitting an alarm, locks, chains, immobiliser and security markings.
+The more secure your scooter, the less chance it has of been stolen or vandalised, decreasing the need to make a claim.

 No matter what make or model of moped you ride you can find the most competitive deal on moped insurance using the Scoot Scoot comparison site.
 As the UK’s leading scooter insurance specialists – we only source and compare scooter insurance – we search across the market for the best moped insurance deals available, so that you don’t have to!

-Getting a moped insurance quote only takes a few minutes and you’ll only have to fill in one form to apply.
-If you need some help with the form or prefer to do it by phone, we’ll be happy to help.
-Either way, simply provide some information about yourself, details of the make and model of the moped you want to insure, and the type of policy you need by selecting third party insurance, third party fire and theft, or fully comprehensive moped insurance.
-You can retrieve your free quote without having to wait and be able to see at a glance what your new policy will cost.
+Getting a moped insurance quote only takes a few minutes.
+If you need some help or prefer to do it by phone, we’ll be happy to help.
+Simply provide information about yourself, details of the make and model of the moped, and the type of policy.
+Submit your quote and compare prices.

 Some insurers will offer special deals to riders who have enhanced road skills or qualifications.
-Organisations like the Royal Society for the Prevention of Accidents, the British Motorcyclists Federation, and the Institute of Advanced Motorists run special courses for motorcyclists.
-You’ll have to pay for the course, but could cover your costs by what you save on scooter insurance in future.
+The Royal Society for the Prevention of Accidents, the British Motorcyclists Federation and the Institute of Advanced Motorists have courses.
+You’ll have to pay for the course, but could you could save on scooter insurance in future.

-When working out scooter insurance premiums, insurers take into account a range of factors such as your age, where you live, and occupation.
-While you can’t do anything about your age and are unlikely to move to another area or change jobs just to shave a few pounds off the cost of your insurance, there are a number of things you can do to help bring down the overall premium without compromising on your protection.
+When working out scooter insurance premiums, insurers take into account factors such as age, where you live and occupation.
+You can’t do anything about your age and are unlikely to move to another area or change jobs just to save a few pounds.
+But there are a number of things you can do to help bring down the overall premium without compromising on your protection.
 Here are our top tips.

-All insurance polices come with a compulsory excess element, which is the amount you pay towards any claim you make in future.
-You have the option of increasing your voluntary excess which will bring down the overall cost of your scooter insurance, but remember this is likely to rule out claims for minor damages or costs, so weigh up the pros and cons carefully first
+All insurance polices come with a compulsory excess, which is the amount you pay towards any claim.
+You have the option of increasing your voluntary excess to reduce the overall cost of your scooter insurance.
+This can rule out claims for minor damages or costs, so weigh up the pros and cons carefully first.

 If you use your scooter for getting to and from work on a daily basis, or use it for business purposes ( doing deliveries etc.) you can expect to pay a higher annual premium than if you only ride the scooter occasionally.
 It will usually be cheaper to insure a scooter if it’s for recreational use only.